Archibald Baxter: Inter-war period

-On 12 February 1921 Archibald married Millicent Amiel Macmillan Brown, daughter of the late Helen Connon, and Professor John Macmillan Brown, founding chair of Canterbury College.
+On 12 February 1921 Archibald married Millicent Amiel Macmillan Brown, daughter of Helen Connon, and Professor John Macmillan Brown, founding chair of Canterbury College.
 Brown opposed the marriage due to the disparity in the couple's backgrounds – Millicent, educated overseas, and Archie, who had received only a primary education.
 Millicent, in her autobiography, stated that she had heard of Baxter in 1918 and became a pacifist a short time later.

 During the 1920s the Baxters farmed at Brighton and had two sons, Terence (born 1922) and James Keir (born 1926).
 James' middle name was chosen in honour of Keir Hardie, a founder of the Labour Party in Britain, who notably spoke against war at a rally in London on 2 August 1914, two days before Britain (and New Zealand) declared war.
-James grew up to become one of New Zealand's most famous poets, and both sons became pacifists.
+James grew up to become one of New Zealand's most famous poets (known as James K. Baxter), and both sons became pacifists.

 With Millicent's support, he founded the Dunedin Branch of the New Zealand No More War Movement in 1931.
 The movement sought to end conscription and promote disarmament.
 His father-in-law died in the 1930s and the Baxters inherited enough from his estate to enable them to travel.
 They moved to Wanganui, then went to Salisbury, England in 1937.
-Baxter addressed the 5th War Resisters' International conference (the last before World War II) in Copenhagen, 23–26 July.
+Baxter addressed the 5th War Resisters' International conference (the last before World War II) in Copenhagen, 23–26 July 1937.
 While living at Salisbury he wrote his account of his World War I experiences, published as We Will Not Cease in 1939.
 The family returned to New Zealand in 1938.